The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Capacity Results for Some Channel and Feedback Models

 We may further upper-bound part of this expression as follows:

 where the inequality is due to Bob's channel being less noisy than Eve's.
-Hence, the outer bound becomes~\eqref{eq:ex_sec_ln3_rate} under the mentioned conditions, which is achieved by the inner bound~\eqref{eq:ex_KG_region1_rate} with $Q=T=\emptyset$, $V=Y_s$, and $U=X_c$. \end{IEEEproof}
+Hence, the upper bound becomes~\eqref{eq:ex_sec_ln3_rate} under the aforementioned conditions, which is achieved by the lower bound~\eqref{eq:ex_KG_region1_rate} with $Q=T=\emptyset$, $V=Y_s$, and $U=X_c$. \end{IEEEproof}